jayarous/JoMarket/design_plan.md

 ## 6. Scalability, Security, and Compliance

 ### Scalability
-- Layered caching: local/offline cache (Hive/Isar), Supabase row-level caching, CDN (Supabase Edge/Cloudflare) for media, and HTTP caching headers for catalogue endpoints.
+- Layered caching: local app cache (Hive/Isar), CDN for media, and HTTP caching to reduce load.
-- Database performance: query optimization, composite indexes, connection pooling, read replicas, and partitioning (per vendor/region) for high-volume tables (`orders`, `order_events`).
+- Database tuning: indexes, read replicas, partitioning and connection pooling for heavy tables (orders, events).
-- Workload management: background workers for heavy jobs (settlements, reporting), rate limiting on public APIs, and job queues for webhook retries.
+- Offload heavy processing to workers and queues; rate-limit public APIs.
-- Modular build targets: ability to strip unused modules (deliverer-lite, seller-lite) to keep bundle size manageable and support separate builds later.
+- Keep builds modular so unused modules can be excluded for specific release targets.
-- Horizontal scalability: containerized Supabase Edge Functions, stateless Flutter frontends, and infrastructure-as-code for reproducible environments.
+- Use IaC and containerized functions to scale Edge workloads horizontally.

 ### Security
-- Supabase RLS policies enforcing role-based access, ownership checks, and attribute-based restrictions; automated tests to prevent policy regressions.
+- Enforce Row-Level Security (RLS) in Postgres and include automated policy tests in CI.
-- Secrets management via environment configuration (`envied`) and rotation strategy for API keys, Stripe secrets, Shippo tokens, and service accounts.
+- Central secrets management with rotation (vault or CI secrets); avoid embedding credentials in code.
-- Data protection: TLS everywhere, encryption at rest, per-field encryption for sensitive PII, and secure storage for documents using pre-signed URLs.
+- TLS in transit, encryption at rest, and never store raw card data—use payment provider tokenization.
-- Secure coding practices: validation/sanitization, dependency vulnerability scanning, static analysis (Dart analyze, Snyk), and regular penetration tests.
+- Secure development: static analysis, dependency scanning, input validation, and periodic penetration testing.
-- Incident response: audit logging, anomaly detection, response runbooks, and least-privilege access controls for staff/admin tools.
+- Audit logging and incident runbooks; follow least-privilege access for staff/admin tools.

 ### Compliance
-- **GDPR/CCPA**: Data mapping inventory, explicit consent flows, preference center, data export/delete tooling, retention policies, and DPA with vendors.
+- GDPR/CCPA: consent capture, export/delete tooling, and vendor DPAs where required.
-- **PCI DSS**: Stripe Connect keeps card data off-platform; ensure SAQ-A compliance, 3DS support (PSD2), tokenized storage of payment references, and segregated PCI scope.
+- PCI: keep card data with providers (Stripe or a regional gateway), support 3DS, and follow SAQ-A guidance to reduce PCI scope.
-- **KYC/AML**: Stripe verification and manual review workflows for sellers, tracking beneficial ownership documents, and reporting suspicious activity.
+- KYC/AML: tiered seller verification with manual review fallbacks.
-- **Tax/VAT**: Integration with tax calculation services (Stripe Tax or TaxJar), per-jurisdiction rates, and automated invoice generation with compliant numbering.
+- Tax: integrate tax calculation services and produce compliant invoices.
-- **Accessibility**: Conformance tracking to WCAG 2.1 AA, accessibility QA in release checklist.
+- Accessibility: target WCAG 2.1 AA and include accessibility checks in releases.

-### Observability & Reliability
+### Observability & reliability
-- Monitoring stack: Sentry for crash/error tracking, Firebase Analytics for behavior, Supabase logs/metrics, and uptime alerts (Statuspage/PagerDuty).
+- Centralize errors and telemetry (Sentry, Firebase/Amplitude) and export backend metrics for dashboards and alerts.
-- Structured logging and tracing (OpenTelemetry) across mobile, edge functions, and third-party callbacks.
+- Use structured logs and distributed tracing (OpenTelemetry) to link mobile events to backend operations.
-- Service-level objectives with error budgets, automated health checks, and chaos testing for critical flows (payments, order updates).
+- Define SLOs, automate health checks, and run periodic chaos/DR drills for critical flows.
-- Backup & recovery: automated database backups, DR drills, and storage versioning for media assets.
+- Automate backups and media versioning for recoverability.

-### Abuse Prevention
+### Abuse prevention
-- Fraud detection heuristics (velocity rules, device fingerprinting via FingerprintJS), manual review queues, and integration with Stripe Radar.
+- Implement fraud rules (velocity checks, device signals) and integrate with gateway fraud tools where available.
-- Rate limiting for search, checkout, and vendor APIs; captcha or OTP for suspicious activity.
+- Apply rate limits and protective controls (CAPTCHA, OTP) to risky endpoints.
-- Content moderation pipeline for product listings, reviews, and media (automated scanning + human review).
+- Build a moderation pipeline combining automated scanning with human review for listings and reviews.

 ## 7. Third-Party Integrations